 “The phone calls?”
 I questioned.
 “Why did our phone calls compel you to confess to me?”

 “Well, kid,” he chuckled.
 “I came to realize that you weren’t going to put up with my bad attitude in order to pick up another customer, and I admired that.
 That’s why I kept after you.
-You didn’t get mad, and tell me to fuck off, and you weren’t impolite, but you made it clear to me that you weren’t going to let me fuck you around like the paesanos let the lawyers do to all us guys back in nineteen seventy-four.”
+You didn’t get mad, and tell me to fuck off, and you weren’t impolite, but you made it clear to me that you weren’t going to let me kick you around like the paesanos let the lawyers do to all us guys back in nineteen seventy-four.”
 He grinned at me.